 A test can be valuable in different ways, depending on the size and scope of the project.

-If you are building a brand new website with HeX input, the full user test would be carried out at specified touch points and near the end of the project to check that everything that has been designed and built meets WCAG 2.1 standards.
+If you are building a brand-new website with HeX input, the full user test would be carried out at specified touch points.
+It will also be carried out at the end of the project.
+This will ensure the build meets the necessary WCAG 2.1 requirements.
 This will be followed by the fixing of any snags that the test has identified.

-If your site is existing and you are either creating some new features and want to start your journey to becoming accredited, or you want to have the entire site assessed to help you create a plan of action, a full test up-front is advisable.
-This will allow you to get the full picture, assess where you need developer input but also identify some key areas which may require some website editor training.
+If your site is existing and you want to start the journey of becoming accessible, a full test up-front is advisable.
+This will allow you to get the full picture of your accessibility needs.
+It’ll give you the ability to assess where you need developer input and identify some key areas which may require some training.

 Step 6 – Fix